 - Series Six-C issued April 2005 in the amount of \$6,780,000.
-The proceeds were used to refinance the outstanding portion of the Series Four-F1 Bonds and the Series Four-W Notes. - Series Six-J1 issued July 2006 in the amount of \$15,655,000.
-The proceeds were used for the construction of the Gateway Project which includes student housing, commercial space, administrative office space, classroom space and underground parking. - Series Six-J2 issued July 2006 in the amount of \$5,000,000.
-The proceeds were used to construct an addition to the Si Melby Athletic facility, renovate the Augsburg House and Event Center and finance certain construction costs of the Gateway Project. - Series Seven-G issued October 2010 in the amount of \$8,860,000.
-These revenue bonds were issued to refinance the Series Four-Y Bonds.
+The proceeds were used to refinance the outstanding portion of the Series Four-F1 Bonds and the Series Four-W Notes. - > Series Six-J1 issued July 2006 in the amount of \$15,655,000.
+The proceeds were used for the construction of the Gateway Project which includes student housing, commercial space, administrative office space, classroom space and underground parking. - ➤ Series Six-J2 issued July 2006 in the amount of \$5,000,000.
+The proceeds were used to construct an addition to the Si Melby Athletic facility, renovate the Augsburg House and Event Center and finance certain construction costs of the Gateway Project. - > Series Seven-G issued October 2010 in the amount of \$8.860,000.
+These revenue Bonds were issued to refinance the Series Four-Y Bonds.

-BETHEL UNIVERSITY is a liberal arts institution that traces its roots back to 1871.
-The University offers bachelor's and advanced degrees in more than 100 academic programs in two colleges, a graduate school and a seminary.
+BETHEL UNIVERSITY is a comprehensive liberal arts institution that traces its roots back to 1871.
+The University offers more than 100 undergraduate and advanced degree programs in two colleges, a graduate school and seminary.
 Bethel's campus is in Arden Hills, Minnesota, but the College of Adult and Professional Studies and Graduate School also have programs in other locations in the Twin Cities area.

 Series Six-R issued August 2007 in the amount of \$44,000,000.
 The proceeds of this issue were used to finance the construction of the University Commons and to refinance Series Five-V and Four-S Bonds.

-CARLETON COLLEGE, founded in 1866, is a residential, liberal arts college.
-It is located in Northfield, Minnesota on a 1,040-acre campus, which includes an 880-acre arboretum.
+CARLETON COLLEGE. founded in 1866, is a residential. liberal arts college.
+It is located in Northfield, Minnesota on a 1,040-acre campus including an 880-acre arboretum.
 Carleton offers undergraduate degrees in 37 majors and 15 concentrations in the arts, humanities, natural sciences and social sciences.

-- Series Three-L2 issued October 1992 in the amount of \$10,300,000.
-The proceeds were used to finance a variety of campus construction, remodeling and equipment acquisition projects. - Series Five-G issued June 2000 in the amount of \$23,000,000.
+- Series Five-G issued June 2000 in the amount of \$23,000,000.
 The proceeds were used for the construction of a 63,000 square foot academic and dining facility, for the construction of a 100-bed apartment-style student residence, and for improvements of bridges, walkways, plantings and lighting on and near Lyman Lakes on the College campus. - Series Six-D issued April 2005 in the amount of \$31,460,000.
-The proceeds were used for the construction and furnishing of a townhouse for student occupancy, for the acquisition of real estate near campus, and for refinancing the outstanding portion of Series Three-L1 Bonds and refinancing a portion of the outstanding Series Four-N Bonds. - Series Six-T issued December 2008 in the amount of \$19,665,000.
+The proceeds were used for the construction and furnishing of a townhouse for student occupancy, for the acquisition of real estate near campus, and for refinancing the Series Three-L1 and the Series Four-N Bonds. - Series Six-T issued December 2008 in the amount of \$19,665,000.
 The proceeds were used for the construction of student housing consisting of two adjacent four-story buildings with approximately 230 beds.
-In addition, proceeds were used to finance infrastructure improvements to provide backup electrical generation for the campus. - Series Seven-D issued June 2010 in the amount of \$30,455,000.
+In addition, proceeds were used to acquire, construct and equip utility infrastructure improvements to provide backup electrical generation for the campus. - > Series Seven-D issued June 2010 in the amount of \$30,455,000.
 The proceeds were used for the construction of the Carleton Arts Union and an auxiliary art studio warehouse on the campus.